puppetlabs/puppet-docs/source/pe/3.3/install_agents.markdown

 If your infrastructure does not currently host a package repository, PE hosts a package repo on the master that corresponds to the OS and architecture of the master node.
 The repo is created during installation of the master.
 The repo serves packages over HTTPS using the same port as the puppet master (8140).
 This means agents won't require any new ports to be open other than the one they already need to communicate with the master.

 You can also add repos for any PE-supported OS and architecture by creating a new repository for that platform.
-This is done by adding a new class to your master, `pe_repo::platform::<platform>` for each platform on which you'll be running an agent.
-[Classify the master](./console_classes_groups.html#classes) using the desired platform, and on the next puppet run, the new repo will be created and populated with the appropriate agent packages for that platform.

 >**Warning**: Installing agents using the `pe_repo` class requires an internet connection.
 If you don't have access to the internet, refer to [Installing Agents in a Puppet Enterprise Infrastructure without Internet Access](#installing-agents-in-a-puppet-enterprise-infrastructure-without-internet-access).

-Once you have added the packages to the PE repo, you can use the agent installation script, hosted on the master, to install agent packages on your selected nodes.
-The script can be found at `https://<master hostname>:8140/packages/current/install.bash`.

-When you run the installation script on your agent (for example, with `curl -k https://<master hostname>:8140/packages/current/install.bash | sudo bash`), the script will detect the OS on which it is running, set up an apt (or yum, or zypper) repo that refers back to the master, pull down and install the `pe-agent` packages, and create a simple `puppet.conf` file.
+When you run the installation script on your agent, the script will detect the OS on which it is running, set up an apt (or yum, or zypper) repo that refers back to the master, pull down and install the `pe-agent` packages, and create a simple `puppet.conf` file.
 The certname for the agent node installed this way will be the value of `facter fqdn`.

 Note that if install.bash can't find agent packages corresponding to the agent's platform, it will fail with an error message telling you which `pe_repo` class you need to add to the master.